 Infants and young children have a higher proportion of body water than adults.
-They are also less heat tolerant and more susceptible to dehydration, especially when being physically active and in hot climates.
-Encouraging children to drink fluids regularly is particularly important in this context as children can be so involved in what they are doing that they forget to drink.
-Patterns of drinking behaviour appear to be established early in childhood, so it is important that young children get used to drinking water and a range of other appropriate drinks in order to maintain hydration.
+They are also less heat tolerant and may be more likely to get dehydrated, especially when being physically active and in hot climates.
+Encouraging children to drink fluids regularly is really important as children may not remember to have a drink by themselves.

 How much do children need?